Shekhar9521/Frontend-for-gym-website/README.md

 # Frontend-for-gym-website
-A front end of a website for Gym and fitness
+A Basic Frontend of a Gym Fitness Website Using simple HTML and Tailwind CSS